usertomlin/EnglishTextCompressor/README.md

 	 * rate_this = 0.313
 	 * rate_gz = 0.434

-	 * around en texts with size around 5M
+	 * english texts with size around 5M
 	 * rate_this = 0.313
 	 * rate_gz = 0.367
 	 *

 #### Speed

-Significantly faster than GZ for tiny sized texts, and approximately as fast as GZ for texts with size around 5M in terms of compression speed.
+In terms of compression speed, significantly faster than GZ for tiny (<1000 characters) sized texts, and approximately as fast as GZ for texts with size around 5M .

 #### Usage scenarios